Inventing a story that has no backstory is about as easy as finding a perfect rhyme for the word orange.

 That is, next to impossible.

 After all, the characters come from somewhere – they have pasts, they have histories.
 These histories have shaped them into who they are, which determines their actions now, in the time of the story.
 These actions are the source of the events of the story.
 So some part of the characters’ histories will be relevant to the story – and this bit of information or knowledge needs to be passed on to the audience or reader.
-That’s why so many stories have “campfire scenes”.
+That’s why so many stories have “campfire scenes”, a moment of calm usually near the beginning of the second half during which characters recount stories of their pasts to each other.

 The Exception to the Rule?